-clear and unbiased • Establish provisions to ensure that

-science states take steps to limit disease

-• within its boundaries (e.g. CWD
+clear and unbiased science Learn which outreach method works with which demographic groups Engage the art-science Engage the art-science Establish provisions to ensure that states take steps to limit disease within its boundaries (e.g. CWD expansion from states not addressing the problem) - ST AFWA led effort to nationally (USDA) align captive cervid "rules"

+science Learn which outreach method works with which demographic groups Engage the art-science Science States take steps to limit disease within its boundaries (e.g. CWD expansion from states not addressing the problem) - ST AFWA led effort to nationally (USDA) align captive cervid "rules"

+Learn which outreach method works with which demographic groups Engage the art-science Within its boundaries (e.g. CWD expansion from states not addressing the problem) - ST AFWA led effort to nationally (USDA) align captive cervid "rules"

-method works with expansion from states not
+method works with expansion from states not which demographic addressing the problem) - ST groups AFWA led effort to nationally (USDA) align captive cervid "rules"

-which demographic addressing the problem) - ST
+which demographic addressing the problem) - ST groups AFWA led effort to nationally (LISDA) align captive cervid "rules"

-groups • AFWA led effort to nationally
+groups • AFWA led effort to nationally (USDA) align captive cervid "rules"

-• Engage the art-science (USDA) align captive cervid "rules"
+Engage the art-science (LISDA) align captive cervid "rules"

 community to create with those of other livestock

 "pathogen artwork" (cattle) - ST

-like the "Mucinex • State agencies educate/outreach
+like the "Mucinex

 Monster" to legislative personnel the

-• More public surveys to ramifications of FW health
+More public surveys to ramifications of FW health

 help understand their concerns on local level - 1 vote, ST

 knowledge of disease • Fix NEPA - LT

 and what factor • Federal legislation similar to the

 contribute to their plant phytosanitary act to prevent

 belief, rather than import of possible wildlife disease

 focus groups vectors (4 votes)

-• TIE: Ensure that one federal
+TIE: Ensure that one federal

 agency and one state agency is

 designated the authoritative lead

 for emergency response and

 disease outbreaks (2 votes)

-• TIE: Identify or create a way to
+TIE: Identify or create a way to

 regulate industries that move

 wildlife to prevent spread (2

 votes)

-• TIE: Authority to regulate
+TIE: Authority to regulate

 pathogens directly (2 votes)

-, 0 ///